 Fear not, because the same treatment you use to kill the aphids may also cure your plant.

-Neem oil on plants not only acts as an effective fungicide, but it also gets rid of pests that create honeydew, which can encourage fungal growth.
+Neem oil on plants not only acts as an effective fungicide but also gets rid of pests that create honeydew, which can encourage fungal growth.

 It even kills many bacterial infection forms, making it one of the best all-around remedies for your plant’s health.